tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"Summarize and calculate complex statements through SQL language", "name":"Query in SQL mode",
+		"introduce":"Summarize and calculate complex statements through SQL language", "name":"Query in SQL Mode",
 		"description":"It can perform conjunctive query for multiple tables and other complex features’ consolidated calculation through SQL language", "id":61
 	},
 	{
-		"introduce":"The operation of serving common types of database as data sources is supported", "name":"Enrich the types of the data source", "description":"The operation of serving the data set of oracle, mysql, sqlserver, DB2 and FTP as the data-source-end is supported.
+		"introduce":"The operation of serving common types of database as data sources is supported", "name":"Enrich The Types of The Data Source", "description":"The operation of serving the data set of oracle, mysql, sqlserver, DB2 and FTP as the data-source-end is supported.
 Flexible creation of data synchronization tasks is supported.", "id":62
 	},